Parsely/schemato/README.md

 works by reading the object ontology and comparing each of a set of parsed tuples from a document against this ontology.

-To test the validation, clone this repo and run
+To test the validation, clone this repo, pip install the requirements, and run

     >>> from schemato import Validator
     >>> validator = Validator()